cricricut/setcricutair2/README.md

 In order to create crafts, you need to install Cricut Explore Air 2 software.
 Cricut Design Space will help you to design projects, then cut them out with your machine.
 Perform these setup instructions and set the software up.

 <h2>Cricut Setup Windows</h2>
-1. To install Cricut Explore Air 2, launch a browser and enter cricut.com/setup.
+1. To install Cricut Explore Air 2, launch a browser and enter <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a>.

 2. Navigate the official website.